-For a very long time literary magazines were short print run issues that only dared to be different because they wanted to.
-They were pressured by the established writing community, universities, and even money constraints to stay on the norm for as long as it lasted.
-With the advent of the internet and with so many voices and such large audiences for the taking, it is our goal and we believe should be the goals of others to push the gatekeeper to continue to do the different and riskier thing that helps writing and writers.
+For a long time, literary magazines were short print-run issues that only dared to be different because they wanted to.
+The established writing community, universities pressured them, and even money constraints to stay on the norm for as long as it lasted.
+With the advent of the Internet and so many voices and large audiences for the taking, it is our goal, and we believe it should be the goal of others, to push the gatekeeper to continue to do the different and riskier thing that helps writing and writers.
 We hope all who have a voice will continue to reward and pressure literary magazines to continue to be different, be better, and shape the face of literary writing.
-If you are on this list you are welcome to use the logo below to show your readers.
+If you are on this list, you are welcome to use the logo below to show your readers.

 How dare you write a list like this.
 What good does it do?

-We could, of course, just alphabetically list magazines here that we feel are among the best.
-It is of course subjective, but we feel by placing these magazines in an order we are honoring what they publish and what they are attempting to accomplish.
 These are the best of the best ONLINE literary magazines.
-They have do not have counter part that is consistently published in the real world.
-This means their main source of readership and reputation comes solely from web publishing.
+They do not have a counterpart consistently published in the real world.
+Their primary source of readership and reputation comes solely from web publishing.
 We used the following criteria:

 - What do they do for writers?

-Did they make headway for writing and respect on the web?
-Do they help writers and other web publications just publishing?
+Did they make headway for writing and respect on the Web?
+Do they help writers and other web publications publish?

 - What do they bring to readers?

-Do they publish great writing?
+Do they publish excellent writing?
 Do they publish in a timely fashion?
 Do their new writers go on to bigger and better things?
 What is their readership?
 Are they well-known?

 - Do they take risks that have paid off?

-Have they risked anything for writing and made the better the craft and the state of publishing?
+Have they risked anything for writing and made the better craft and the state of publishing?

 20 Best Online Literary Magazines